From Scripture to Jesus and Back

 - Jesus' new words and deeds are also the Word of God (1 Cor 7:25).

-- His historically decisive ministry authorizes 'new testament.'
+- His historically decisive ministry warrants and authorizes 'new testament.'

 - Obeying both testaments is obeying him.